 1. Impact on Time Tracking

-When your employees enter breaks that are outside of the time frames defined in your policy, you'll see the following alert displayed:
+When employees enter breaks that are outside of the time frames defined in your policy, the following alert is displayed in their attendance calendar:

 You may ignore the alert or adjust the working hours.